semmi88/semmi88.github.io/blog_posts/complaining.md

 Most of the time people are not stupid and most of the time there are good reasons for things.

 Showing that you understand the underlying reasons and seek alternatives - is the right way to complain.
-This kind of thinking and framing shows your ability to debug problems, people and processes - which means you have a better chance of improving things.
+This kind of thinking and framing shows your ability to debug problems, people and processes - which means you have better chances to actually improve the status quo.

 Now these are the kind of vibes you want to "radiate" during a job interview.
+And also this is the kind of mentality that takes you further in general.